chinapedia/wikipedia.abstract.en/Page/Israeli_settlement.md

-West_Bank_Access_Restrictions.pdf in 2014]] Greater_Jerusalem_May_2006_CIA_remote-sensing_map_3500px.jpg remote sensing map of Greater Jerusalem, showing Israeli settlements, Palestinian refugee camps, fences, walls, etc. in May 2006.]]
-Golan_92.jpg with Israeli settlements in 1992.]]
+in 2014]] remote sensing map of Greater Jerusalem, showing Israeli settlements, Palestinian refugee camps, fences, walls, etc. in May 2006.]] with Israeli settlements in 1992.]]

 ISRAELI SETTLEMENTS are civilian communities inhabited by Israeli citizens, almost exclusively of Jewish ethnicity,[1][2] built predominantly on lands within the Palestinian territories, which Israel has militarily occupied since the 1967 Six-Day War,[3] and partly on lands considered Syrian territory also militarily occupied by Israel since the 1967 war.
 Such settlements within Palestinian territories currently exist in Area C of the West Bank and in East Jerusalem, and within Syrian territory in the Golan Heights.